-CURRENT Degree Description PROPOSED Degree Description Degree: Bachelor of Science Degree: Bachelor of Science Major: Poultry Science Major: Poultry Science Concentration: Business, Management, Manufacturing, and Pre-Veterinary Medicine Concentration: Production Systems, Business Management, Processed Products, and Pre- Veterinary Medicine The U.S. poultry industry is a \$21 billion+ business employing hundreds of thousands of people in the United States.
-Mississippi ranks 4 th in broiler production and is continuing to expand.
+CURRENT Degree Description PROPOSED Degree Description Degree: Bachelor of Science Degree: Bachelor of Science Major: Poultry Science Major: Poultry Science Concentration: Business, Management, Manufacturing, and Pre-Veterinary Medicine Concentration: Production Systems, Business Management, Processed Products , and Pre- Veterinary Medicine The U.S. poultry industry is a \$21 billion+business employing hundreds of thousands of people in the United States.
+Mississippi ranks 4th in broiler production and is continuing to expand.
 This dynamic industry employs about 20,000 Mississippians and has approximately 3,000 poultry farming operations throughout the state.
 Poultry is the number one farm revenue commodity in Mississippi.
-The Poultry curriculum provides for in-depth study of scientific principles important in the production, processing and marketing of poultry and poultry products.
-The curriculum is designed with academic and experiential The U.S. poultry industry is a \$21 billion+ business employing hundreds of thousands of people in the United States.
-Mississippi ranks 4 th in broiler production and is continuing to expand.
+The Poultry curriculum provides for in-depth study of scientific principles important in the production, processing and marketing of The U.S. poultry industry is a \$21 billion+ business employing hundreds of thousands of people in the United States.
+Mississippi ranks 4th in broiler production and is continuing to expand.
 This dynamic industry employs about 20,000 Mississippians and has approximately 3,000 poultry farming operations throughout the state.
 Poultry is the number one farm revenue commodity in Mississippi.
-The Poultry curriculum provides for in-depth study of scientific principles important in the production, processing and marketing of poultry and poultry products.
-The curriculum is designed with academic and experiential components to ensure prepared to manage people and resources vital to this important food industry.
-Poultry students should also expect to develop creative thinking skills that will allow them to develop solutions for complex real world problems as they develop their careers as managers.
+The Poultry curriculum provides for in-depth study of scientific principles important in the production, processing and marketing of poultry and poultry poultry and poultry products.
+The curriculum is designed with academic and experiential components to ensure that graduates are prepared to manage people and resources vital to this important food industry.
+Poultry students should also expect to develop creative develop creative thinking skills that will allow thinking skills that will allow them to develop solutions for complex real world problems as they develop their careers as managers.
 The strong science content of the curriculum also makes it an excellent fit for pre-vet students and students interested in graduate studies.
-The department provides one-on-one advising that graduates are prepared to manage people and resources vital to this important food industry.
-Poultry students should also expect to develop creative thinking skills that will allow them to develop solutions for complex real world problems as they develop their careers as managers.
-The strong science content of the curriculum also makes it an excellent fit for pre- vet students and students interested in graduate studies.
 The department provides one-on-one advising for all Poultry Science students.
-Concentrations available are: Concentrations available are: Due due tiere Sustaine -Business -Production Systems -Business Management -Management -Manufacturing Dre Voterinem Medicine -Processed Products -Pre-Veterinary Medicine -Pre-Veterinary Medicine Only grades of C or higher will be accepted -i ie-veterinary wedenie for PO and VS courses.
-Only grades of C or higher will be accepted for PO and VS courses.
-CONCENTRATION DESCRIPTION CONCENTRATION DESCRIPTION Management Concentration Production Systems Concentration The management concentration is appropriate for students interested in entering into a personal poultry operation, in service and sales work with large poultry enterprises, in federal, state or local government employment, and in many employment opportunities in the allied fields relating to poultry.
-The technical aspects of poultry production demands knowledge of business operation, building construction and the operation of the sophisticated equipment utilized throughout the industry.
-This concentration is appropriate for students interested in entering into a personal poultry operation or field services with large poultry enterprises.
-CURRENT CURRICULUM OUTLINE Required Hours d PROPOSED CURRICULUM Requ OUTLINE Hours English (General Education): 6 English (General Education): EN 1103 English Comp I or EN 1103 English Comp I or EN 1163 Accelerated Comp I EN 1163 Accelerated Comp I EN 1113 English Comp II or EN 1113 English Comp II or
+Concentrations available are: